F&C says net outflows hit 7.2 billion pounds in 2011

-LONDON F&C Asset Management said it suffered 7.2 billion pounds of net outflows last year after some of its key strategic partners exited, although improved fund performance helped it to post a small rise in revenues.
+LONDON Funds house F&C Asset Management FCAM.L said it suffered 7.2 billion pounds of net outflows last year after some of its key strategic partners exited, although improved fund performance helped it to post a small rise in revenues.

 F&C is trying to refocus its business on institutional clients, part of a strategic review of the company pursued by Edward Bramson, the activist investor who became chairman after a boardroom coup last year.